GREECE & TURKEY IN THE FOOTSTEPS OF ST. PAUL

 TRIP SYNOPSIS

-Travel and sail with fellow pilgrims as you retrace the missionary journeys of St. Paul the Apostle!
-This land and cruise pilgrimage to mainland Greece, the Greek Isles, and Turkey visits significant New Testament sites and magnificent Mediterranean landmarks.
+Travel with fellow pilgrims as you retrace the missionary journeys of St. Paul the Apostle.
+This land and cruise pilgrimage visits significant New Testament sites and magnificent Mediterranean landmarks on mainland Greece, the Greek Isles, and Turkey.
 Scripture will take on new meaning as you visit the ancient communities where St. Paul preached and established churches - and to whom he wrote his epistles, including the Thessalonians, Philippians, Corinthians, and Ephesians.
-Enjoy a beautiful three-night Aegean Sea cruise that will include visits to Patmos, Ephesus, Mykonos, and Santorini.
-Then, finish with Istanbul, the largest city and principal seaport of Turkey, historically known as Byzantium and Constantinople.
+Enjoy a beautiful three-night Aegean Sea cruise that will include visits to Patmos, Rhodes ,Crete and Santorini.
+Visit, Istanbul, the largest city and principal seaport of Turkey, historically known as Byzantium and Constantinople.
 Experience an incredible journey enriched by daily Holy Mass, the companionship of fellow Catholics, and the ease and comfort of group travel.
-Join today!

 HIGHLIGHTS AT A GLANCE